a statement

 Living in NYC in the late seventies and early eighties, she attended classes at the newly founded Feminist Art Institute and served as prop assistant to Carolee Shneemann in her performance, Swing.

 In the city, Lindsay worked as a model-maker for a display company, cutting sheets of plexiglass.
-Collecting those scraps, and a wealth of discarded treasures on the streets of the garment district; after hours she constructed wall hangings and small sculptures.
+Collecting those scraps, and a wealth of discarded treasures on the streets of the garment district, she constructed wall hangings and small sculptures in her spare time.

-Her work has been shown at Highlands University, Las Vegas, NM, the NM Art League's exhibit, "Biologique," in Albuquerque, and, in 2018, group shows at City of Mud and Keep Contemporary in Santa Fe, NM.
+Her paintings have been shown at Highlands University, Las Vegas, NM, digital prints at the NM Art League's exhibit, "Biologique," in Albuquerque, and, in 2018, her cardboard sculpture was included in group shows at City of Mud and Keep Contemporary in Santa Fe, NM.